Picnic Season Featured in

 As the days are growing longer and evening hours are getting warmer and lighter, Cincy residents are slowly getting out of their winter hibernation.
 The spring blooms wrap the city parks.
 Spring is in the air and the season of picnics begins.
 Picnics are the perfect way to spend time with family and friends on a budget.
-Cincinnati is nicknamed The City of Seven Hills, so you can guess how beautiful are views of the city when you go for a picnic.
+Cincinnati is nicknamed The City of Seven Hills, so you can guess how beautiful the views of the city are when you go for a picnic.
 The Cincy parks offer designated picnicking areas and lots of things to do besides the actual picnic.

 When is the picnic season in Cincinnati

 Warm and sunny days are frequent guests in Cincinnati from spring to fall.
 Picnic shelters and group picnic areas in most Cincinnati parks are usually open from April 15 through October 15.
 Shelters are on a first-come-first-serve basis.
 Group picnic areas should be reserved via Cincinnati Parks.

 Best places to enjoy picnic in The 'Nati